 Engineer's Report was presented by Mitchell Butler of Remington and Vernick.
-The upcoming roadway projects were just approved.
-The Engineers are waiting for a response from the state for the traffic analysis for the White Horse Pike and United States Avenue.
-The Municipal Parking Lot improvement has been advertised with the bid opening scheduled for April 26.
+The Engineers will be following up on the Capital Improvements presented.
+The Municipal Parking Lot improvement was been awarded.
+Colonial Square Drive and Bilper are currently in progress with the completion of the survey.
+No response has been received yet from the state for the traffic analysis for the White Horse Pike and United States Avenue.